faded-giant/Generic_I-C_Documentation/README.md

 ### 📌 Notes:
 - The **digital pins** listed above can be used directly in **Arduino sketches** (e.g., `digitalWrite(22, HIGH);`).
 - The **analog pins** (A0–A11) are available for reading sensors or other inputs (`analogRead(A0);`).
-- The **headers are directly connected** to the respective Arduino Mega pins for ease of wiring.